hyperledger/firefly-fir/text/0012-namespace-isolation.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-* By moving the `/status` route to be namespaced, but not child routes such as `/status/websockets`, it creates a confusing division of APIs.
-May need further discussion and renaming of these routes.
 * Currently the names configured for tokens plugins must agree across all members of a consortium.
 It would be nice to remove this restriction as part of this change.